Skip to content

 export default jiraPlusPlugin;

-First, add @agent-detective/core as a dependency:
+First, add @agent-detective/sdk as a dependency:

 {